sghatak5/echo-bot/README.md

  ![Untitleddesign3-ezgif com-video-to-gif-converter](https://github.com/sghatak5/echo-bot/assets/149153121/0de99781-9662-4436-a8eb-240d50dd30c6)

 # Control using ROS2 Control
- ROS2 Control is a framework for (real-time) control of robots using ROS2.
-Its goal is to simplify integrating new hardware and overcome some drawbacks.
-To add ROS2 Control in Gazebo sim `ros2_control.xacro` is used.
-Gazebo uses its own controller manager which uses the `my_controller.yaml`.
-To use the controller a `spawner.py` file is used in the launch file.
+ ROS2 Control is a framework designed for real-time control of robots utilizing the Robot Operating System 2 (ROS2).
+Its primary objective is to streamline the integration of new hardware and address certain limitations present in previous versions.
+In the context of simulation environments like Gazebo, the integration of ROS2 Control is facilitated through the utilization of the `ros2_control.xacro file`.
+However, it's noteworthy that Gazebo incorporates its own controller manager, which operates using the `my_controller.yaml` configuration file.
+To deploy and utilize controllers within Gazebo, a `spawner.py` script is employed within the launch file.

+# Navigation using Joystick
+ Teleoperation is a method of operating a system remotely, often involving the transmission of command signals and the reception of feedback from the system.
+In this project, teleoperation specifically involves the control of velocity using a joystick interface.
+The joystick driver publishes messages to the `sensor_msgs/joy` topic.
+To facilitate this process, a launch file named  `joystick.launch.py` and parameters file `joystick.yaml` are created specifically for configuring the joystick interface.
+**Note:**Navigation using Joystick is an optional feature, and if using a keyboard instead, this functionality can be skipped.